-3. We need to change the healthcare paradigm so doctors again can use their hands and their minds to diagnose like we did 40 years ago, before the tests arrived such as MRI.
-These are huge cost drivers, yet offer limited benefit when ordered to just find out.
-Doctors need to better understand the musculoskeletal system, since it comprises many of the symptoms that seem like organ system dysfunction and many of the tests could probably be eliminated if they were sent to the right healthcare provider first, saving the system billions.
+3. We need to change the healthcare paradigm so doctors again can use their hands and their minds to diagnose as we did 40 years ago before tests arrived such as MRI.
+These are huge cost drivers, yet offer limited benefits when ordered to just find out.
+Doctors need to better understand the musculoskeletal system since it comprises many of the symptoms that seem like organ system dysfunction and many of the tests could probably be eliminated if they were sent to the right healthcare provider first, saving the system billions.
 Those who are in medicine may not entertain the idea very well that chiropractors are good choices because of the way they are taught to think.

-4. We need everyone in healthcare to be in network, but to be reimbursed fairly for the work they do.
-Currently, many healthcare providers in network are underpaid and many out of network charge egregious fees.
-This creates a non level playing field.
+4. We need everyone in healthcare to be in the network, but to be reimbursed fairly for the work they do.
+Currently, many healthcare providers in the network are underpaid, and many networks charge egregious fees.
+This creates a nonlevel playing field.

-5. Rehabilitation needs to have a lower co payment than a typical specialist visit, that you see once.
-Someone with a $50 co pay is not going to get their needed treatment 3x per week if they make an average or above average American salary.
-Horizon Blue Cross Blue Shield finally realized this and lowered co payments on these services to $30 for chiropractic and physical rehabilitation, because it costs less to rehab it than to replace it.
+5. Rehabilitation needs to have a lower co-payment than a typical specialist visit, which you see once.
+Someone with a $50 co-pay is not going to get their needed treatment 3x per week if they make an average or above average American salary.
+Horizon Blue Cross Blue Shield finally realized this and lowered co-payments on these services to $30 for chiropractic and physical rehabilitation, because it costs less to rehab it than to replace it.

 Rehabilitation needs to be rethought as well because much of it is under today’s symptom paradigm.
-Simply explained, an elbow problem often is created by problems in the shoulder, core, feet ,body style or more.
+Simply explained, an elbow problem often is created by problems in the shoulder, core, feet, body style or more.
 Looking at the elbow only is a waste of time and healthcare resources.
 The same could be said of the knee.
-Billions are spent on knee problems, for MRI and surgery and rehab, and it is all directed at the knee, yet the problems usually exist both above and below it, and the knee takes the brunt of it.
+Billions are spent on knee problems, MRI and surgery, and rehab, and it is all directed at the knee, yet the problems usually exist both above and below it, and the knee takes the brunt of it.

-8. We need to rethink drug advertizing.
+8. We need to rethink drug advertising.
 On television, they create new categories of conditions, and the patients ask for the product by name.
-The side effects and the lawsuits that follow are not inexpensive, but the name brand drugs are and we expect insurance to pay for them, even though the idea of a chemical change for a symptom we do not understand is not scientific, it is just loosely based on science and in the end, it does not fix anything.
+The side effects and the lawsuits that follow are not inexpensive, but the name-brand drugs are and we expect insurance to pay for them, even though the idea of a chemical change for a symptom we do not understand is not scientific, it is just loosely based on science and in the end, it does not fix anything.

-Healthcare deserves to have different ideas, without a stake in its own philosophy such as chiropractic, osteopathy, physical therapy, allopathy and walk away from its own dogma to solve the problem looking at the way forward, seeing a bigger calling than to stick to your simple roots and to use what works cost effectively.
+Healthcare deserves to have different ideas, without a stake in its own philosophy such as chiropractic, osteopathy, physical therapy, or allopathy and walk away from its own dogma to solve the problem looking at the way forward, seeing a bigger calling than stick to your simple roots and to use what works cost-effectively.